henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 ## Telemetry-Specific CoMI datastores

-The CoMI architecture assumes that both YANG client and YANG datastore (server) retain or have access to knowledge about the same YANG specification (see Figure 1 in {{-comi}}).
+The CoMI architecture (and YANG in general) assumes that both YANG client and YANG datastores (server) retain or have access to knowledge about the same YANG specification (see Figure 1 in {{-comi}}).
 This is not necessarily true for a YANG Push capable CoMI server.
-Highly constrained nodes can emit series of subscribed notifications unsolicitedly; allowing them to create well-formed YANG-modeled Telemetry from hard-coded building blocks of YANG-modeled data, which are in compliance to YANG modules.
-In consequence, while taking on the role of a YANG datastore, a YANG Push capable CoMI server SHOULD be capable to process YANG queries, but MAY not be due to the lack of corresponding functions or knowledge of a complete YANG module.
+Highly constrained nodes can emit Series of subscribed notifications unsolicitedly; allowing them to create well-formed YANG-modeled Telemetry from hard-coded building blocks of YANG-modeled data, which are in compliance to YANG modules.
+In consequence, while taking on the role of a YANG datastore, a YANG Subscription capable CoMI server SHOULD be capable to process YANG queries, but MAY not be due to the lack of corresponding functions or knowledge of a complete YANG module.

-As these flavors of YANG datastores are not necessarily able to create CoMI responses based on client request, it is likely that highly constrained datastores initiate a Call-Home procedure (see [insert NETCONF Call Home here]) acting as if a request was already received (see Configured Subscription above), enticing a very specific request they can fulfill (dynamic subscription) or rendezvous via a discoverable YANG Zero Touch component.
-In all these use cases, the datastore intends to create device specific Telemetry to be collected by corresponding YANG clients.
+As these flavors of YANG datastores are not necessarily able to create CoMI responses based on client request, it is likely that highly constrained datastores initiate a Call-Home procedure (see {{RFC8071}}) acting as if a request was already received (see Configured Subscription above), enticing a very specific request they can fulfill (dynamic subscription) or rendezvous via a discoverable YANG Zero Touch entity.
+In all these usage scenarios, the datastore intends to create device specific YANG Telemetry to be conveyed to corresponding YANG clients.

-In essence, incorporating a complete YANG module is not required to enable the initiation of Concise YANG Telemetry within a very specific scope.
+In essence, incorporating a complete YANG module on a CoMI datastore that is capable of YANG Subscriptions is not required to enable the initiation of Concise YANG Telemetry within a very specific scope.
+This kin of Telemetry-Specific CoMI datastore is therefore not a fully YANG 1.1 compliant datastore, but able to create valid YANG modeled YANG Data Items.

 # Subscription Content and State

-Two generic YANG notification statements for Update Records are introduced by YANG Datastore Subscriptions augments to enable the following capabilities:
+Two generic YANG notification statements for Update Records are introduced by YANG Datastore Subscriptions {{-yangpush}} augments to enable the following
+capabilities:

 push-update: